KxSystems/docs/docs/interfaces/q-server-for-odbc3.md

 If there is a requirement to connect Tableau with kdb+, copy `q.tdc` to the appropriate directory for your application as detailed [here](https://help.tableau.com/current/pro/desktop/en-us/connect_customize.htm#installing-tdc-and-properties-files).

+Follow the Tableau directions for restarting Tableau Desktop/Server after the file is copied to the appropriate location.

 The `q.tdc` file is a `Tableau Datasource Customization` (TDC) file to customize Tableau-specific settings for the kdb+ ODBC connection.
+The driver name within the file must match the name of the kdb+ driver installed (`kdb+(odbc3)`).

 !!! note "The destination directory can be different depending on whether Tableau Desktop or Tableau Server is being used"